including visitor centers

 (a)(2) The following areas have been designated for a specific use or activity, under the conditions and/or restrictions as noted:

 Lands and waters within Buffalo National River are open to hunting as mandated by Federal statutory law and in accordance with Arkansas Game and Fish Commission regulations.
 Buffalo National River is a Wildlife Management Area (“WMA”) and is considered WMA Zone 080.
-Additionally a portion of the Sylamore WMA, Zone 620, lies within the park in the Lower Buffalo Wilderness Area.
+Additionally, a portion of the Sylamore WMA, Zone 620, lies within the park in the Lower Buffalo Wilderness Area.
+A general use permit (WMP) is required and CWD regulations apply in Baxter, Marion, Newton and Searcy Counties.
 Additional regulations are as follows:

 The Superintendent has determined the park will incorporate Arkansas Game and Fish Commission restrictions concerning the possession of weapons on WMA’s and uphold Arkansas State Law concerning possession and carry of weapons.

 - Hunting Equipment: Killing devices or traps may not be possessed on WMAs unless a season is open.
 Rifles and handguns larger than .22 caliber rimfire, buckshot or rifled slugs may be used only during modern gun deer, bear or elk seasons or during daylight hours during bobcat, fox and coyote seasons.
-Muzzleloaders may be used during firearms season, except for muzzleloaders larger than .40 caliber, which may not be used on any WMA unless a muzzle loading or modern firearm deer, bear or elk season is open.
-Unless otherwise prohibited, bobcat, fox and coyote may be taken during daylight hours with firearms of any caliber during bobcat, fox and coyote seasons on AGFC-owned WMAs, Blue Mountain WMA, Dardanelle WMA, J. Perry Mikles Blue Mountain SUA, Nimrod Lloyd Millwood WMA, Ozark Lake WMA and all U.S. Forest Service lands including WMAs lying within the Ouachita National Forest and the Ozark-St. Francis National Forest.
+Muzzleloaders may be used during firearms season, except for muzzleloaders larger than .40 caliber, which may not be used on any WMA unless a muzzle loading or modern firearm deer, bear or elk season is open

-- Concealed weapon permit holders may carry a modern handgun, except in places where otherwise prohibited under federal, state or local law or where not allowed by the landowner.
-Concealed weapon permit holders are not allowed to use their concealed weapon for any hunting purpose.
-All concealed handgun permit holders must identify themselves to a wildlife officer when complying with an inspection pertaining to birds, fish, game or other wildlife resources.
+- Visitors may conceal or open carry a handgun, except in places where otherwise prohibited under federal, state or local law or where not allowed by the landowner.
+Concealed or open carry handguns are not allowed to use their weapon for any hunting purpose unless they meet Arkansas Game and Fish hunting regulations for that firearm.
+All visitors must identify themselves to a wildlife officer when complying with an inspection pertaining to birds, fish, game or other wildlife resources.